rhmtazad/hydraDB/README.md

 - Add, drop, modify, or fetch table(s)
 - Copy a table and keep the desired column(s)
-- Add,drop, modify, or fetch column(s)
+- Add, drop, modify, or fetch column(s)
 - Add foreign key column
-- Add,delete, modify, or fetch a row
+- Add, delete, modify, or fetch a row

 ## Requirements